0xCucurbitaceae/TrustfulBot/README.md

 **deploy**

 - [] automatically migrate supabase on deploy
-- [] allow fro groupId to be set later
+- [] allow for groupId to be set later

 ## Supabase Setup